Cartheur-Research/M6809-exec09/README.md

 address space and how they can be accessed.
 Adding support for a new machine is fairly easy.

-There are 5 builtin machine types at present:
+There are five built-in machine types at present:

 * 'simple' - assumes that you have a full 64KB of RAM, minus some input/output functions mapped at $FF00 (see I/O below).
 If you compile a program with gcc6809 with no special linker option, you'll get an S-record file that is suitable for running on this machine.
 The S-record file will include a vector table at $FFF0, with a reset vector that points to a _start function, which will call your main() function.
 When main returns, _start writes to an 'exit register' at $FF01, which the simulator interprets and causes it to stop.

-gcc6809 also has a builtin notion of which addresses are used for text and data.
-The simple machine enforces this and will "fault" on invalid accesses.
+gcc6809 also has a built-in notion of which addresses are used for text and data.
+The simple machine enforces this and will _fault_ on invalid accesses.

-* 'wpc' - an emulation of the
-Williams Pinball Controller which was the impetus for me working on the compiler in the first place.
+* '`wpc`' - an emulation of the _Williams Pinball Controller_ which was the impetus for working on the compiler in the first place.

-* 'eon' (and 'eon2') - still in development, is called 'eon' (for Eight-O-Nine).
-It is similar to simple but has some more advanced I/O capabilities, like a larger memory space that can be paged in/out, and a disk emulation for programs that wants to have persistence.
+* '`eon`' (and 'eon2') - still in development, is called _eon_ (for _Eight-O-Nine_).
+It is similar to simple but has some more advanced I/O capabilities, like a larger memory space that can be paged in/out, and a disk emulation for programs that want to have persistence.

-* 'multicomp09' - see miscsbc.c for details
+* '`multicomp09`' - see miscsbc.c for details

-* 'smii' - see miscsbc.c for details
+* '`smii`' - see miscsbc.c for details

-* 'kipper1' - see miscsbc.c for details
+* '`kipper1`' - see miscsbc.c for details

-TODO : Would anyone be interested in a CoCo machine type?
+Would anyone be interested in a CoCo machine type?

 -----------------------------------------------------------------
 Faults